Annual Events & Festivals

 Hammond’s Festival of the Lakes is five days of fun and well-known musical acts.
 Come out for the fishing derby, polka party, fair rides, games, music and food.

-The last full weekend in July head out to Pierogi Fest in Whiting, a wacky event filled with food (including, of course, pierogi of all kinds), music, games and a Friday night parade that can’t be missed!
+Celebrate the Italian culture at Festa Italiana in Schererville with a bocce ball tournament, grape stomping and delicious authentic Italian food.
+Pierogi Fest in Whiting, the last full weekend in July, is a wacky event filled with food (including, of course, pierogi of all kinds), music, games and a Friday night parade that can’t be missed!

 Porter County Fair in Valparaiso, Jasper County Fair in Rensselaer and Pun’kin Vine Fair in Kentland all happen in July.
 Jump on the rides, watch a demolition derby, fill up on fair food, visit the vendors and enjoy more traditional fair fun.